feldera/feldera/docs/sql/datetime.md

 `DATE`, `TIME` and `TIMESTAMP` have no time zone.

-## Non-deterministic functions
+## The `NOW` function

 The `NOW()` function returns the current date and time as a `TIMESTAMP` value.
-Note that the function is only evaluated when the computation of the query is triggered by new input, even if the input is empty.
+More precisely, it returns the date and time when the current **step** of the pipeline was triggered.
+A step is triggered when the pipeline receives one or more new inputs or after a user-configurable period of time if no new inputs arrive.
+When executing a step, the pipeline incrementally updates all its views.
+In particular, views that depend on the value of `NOW()` are updated using the new current time.
+The value of `NOW()` remains constant within a step.

+By default, in the absence of new inputs, a step is triggered every 100 milliseconds.
+This behavior is controlled by the `clock_resolution_usecs` pipeline configuration setting.

 | Operation     | Description         | Example                        |
 |---------------|---------------------|--------------------------------|